docsforadobe/premiere-scripting-guide/9 - Component Parameter object/componentparam.rst

 **Description**

-The **component parameter** object represents a parameter associated with a component, applied to a trackItem.
+The **component parameter** object represents a parameter associated with a component, applied to a :ref:`trackItem`.

 ----